Shipper, Receiver, Packer Salary

-Houston is home to an above-average pay rate for Shippers, Receivers, and Packers, 11 percent higher than the national average.
-Shippers, Receivers, and Packers will also find cushy salaries in Torrance (+8 percent).
-Chicago is the lowest-paying area, 20 percent south of the national average.
+Los Angeles is home to an above-average pay rate for Shippers, Receivers, and Packers, 9 percent higher than the national average.
+Shippers, Receivers, and Packers will also find cushy salaries in Houston (+9 percent) and Torrance (+6 percent).
+Chicago is home to the smallest salaries in the field, lagging the national average by 19 percent.

 Related Job Salaries